Financial Aid Satisfactory Academic Progress

 Students disqualified by the University are ineligible for financial aid based on qualitative standards.

 Students working toward their first undergraduate degree are limited to 150 earned units (including accepted transfer units towards the degree program).
 Students who have earned their first undergraduate degree and are enrolled in a second baccalaureate program are limited to 48 earned units.
 Students in a credential program are limited to 48 earned units including prerequisite courses.
 Students in a master’s program are limited to 48 earned units including prerequisite courses.

 - Any student whose academic history shows a pattern of enrollment indicating an inability or unwillingness to progress, such as numerous withdrawals or enrollment inconsistent with the student’s educational objective, may be regarded as ineligible for future financial aid.

 - Students who exceed the university limit of credit/no credit units while receiving financial aid funds are subject to review of continued eligibility.

 - Students who have completed all undergraduate degree course requirements but have not graduated for any reason are not eligible for funding.

 - Any financial aid award is tentative until the academic record is reviewed.
 For entering transfer students, the review is based on the academic record on file at the time of first consideration (or when information becomes available).

-- A student who completes no units in any term of enrollment is not considered to be making reasonable progress toward a degree.
+- Failure to complete units in any term is evidence of failure to make reasonable academic progress.
 Students in this category will be disqualified from receiving aid the following term and may be subject to repayment of previous term aid received.